Rubens Barrichello: Personal life

+Barrichello making his Le Mans debut in 2017.

 Barrichello lives in São Paulo.
 For commuting between races, Barrichello owned an Embraer Legacy 600.

 Barrichello formerly held the fastest time by a Formula One driver around the Top Gear test track during the show's Star in a Reasonably Priced Car segment.
 His lap time of 1:44.3 put him ahead of the Stig by 0.1 seconds.
 This led to Jeremy Clarkson making frequent references to the Stig developing a deep-seated hatred of Barrichello.

 In February 2018, Barrichello was rushed to hospital after suffering headaches where it was discovered that he had a benign tumour which was later removed.

 On F1's podcast, "Beyond The Grid", he revealed he got divorced in 2019.

-Barrichello's sons Eduardo and Fernando are also racing drivers, with Eduardo currently competing in the 2025 FIA World Endurance Championship and Fernando contesting the 2025 Euroformula Open Championship.
+Barrichello's sons Eduardo and Fernando are also racing drivers, with Eduardo currently competing in the 2026 FIA World Endurance Championship and Fernando contesting the 2026 FIA Formula 3 Championship.